International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 ## 3 DCAT Vocabulary Mapping

-This section describes how the IDS Information Model maps to DCAT resources.
+This section describes how the DSP Information Model maps to DCAT resources.

 ### 3.1 Dataset